aletgn/chi2_test/README.md

 # A simple Python Module for $\chi^2$ Goodness-of-fit test

+## Disclamier
+This module should preferrably be used to test _unimodal distrbutions_.
+The module currently implements:

+- Normal Distribution
+- Lognormal Distribution

 ## Theoretical Primer
 Let $X$ be a scalar random variable.
 Upon an adequate number of tests $n$ we wish to ascertain wether X follows a certain underlying distribution we hypothesise, $\mathcal{D}$.
 Upon an adquated number of samples, $N$, we wish to ascertain whether $X$ follows a distribution we hypothesise _a priori_.
 Generally, this is accomplished by setting out the so called $\chi^2$, or _goodness-of-fit_ test.
 Let us formalise the structure of such test: